AndyV773/PP5/README.md

 ## ML Business Case

+In this section, we will outline the business case for the machine learning (ML) model, focusing on the project goals, requirements, and methodologies that align with the client’s needs.
+We will expand on key aspects such as business requirements, the feasibility of using traditional analysis, and the project’s inputs and outputs

 ### Business Requirements:

-- The client wants to identify key market indicators that are highly predictive of whether the stock price of Phoenix Group Holdings plc (PHNX) will rise or fall on the next trading day.
-This includes understanding the influence of technical indicators, historical price movements, and market trends
+**BR1:** The client wants to uncover key market indicators that are most predictive of whether the stock price will go up or down the next trading day

+**BR2:** The client wants to develop a model that can predict whether the market is likely to move up or down on a daily basis.
+This will aid in making more informed trading decisions and support automated trading strategies

-- The client seeks to have a predictive model developed that can generate daily stock price forecasts for PHNX, support automated trading strategies, and incorporate risk assessment to evaluate potential losses and market volatility.
-The model should be optimized for accuracy and capable of reflecting real-time market dynamics
+**BR3:** The client also requires a model to predict the daily average price of the stock, enabling better risk assessment and the evaluation of potential losses and market volatility

-- The client requires an interactive dashboard that enables the visualization of key market indicators, daily predictions, and risk assessments.
-The dashboard should allow the client to monitor stock movements, explore predictions, and interact with data to support day-to-day trading decisions and risk management
+**BR4:** The client requires a dashboard that allows them to visualize key information, monitor daily predictions, and interact with data to support day-to-day decision-making

 ### Can Traditional Data Analysis Be Used?